 An obvious example is better access to public buildings through wider entrances, lifts and larger open-door buttons at waist height, so if people are using a wheelchair, or have a physical disability, or are using a vision impairment stick, they can do what they need to, just like anyone else.
 Just because some people might be less able than what is typical, does not mean they have to suffer…

-In recent years, art galleries, museums and theatres have been increasing making available portable audio descriptions, that bring alive what is on display, describes what is happening, and can even navigate users around the building (how amazing is that?).
+In recent years, art galleries, museums and theatres have increasingly been making available portable audio descriptions, that bring alive what is on display, describing what is happening, and can even navigate users around the building (how amazing is that?).
 It is these sorts of ideas that highlight how transformational communication can be.

 What is usability?

 Usability is the actual using and interaction with the communication, product, service, or building.
 It is more to do with whether people can or cannot do what they need to, or accomplish tasks.
 More specifically, usability experts and usability testers make a note of and analyse usability errors, and then fix them, to remove barriers and difficulties, to improve usability.

 I cannot read this text, what does it say?
 Arghhh why is it so hard and demanding, but why?
 My day has already been so demanding and I do not have the time or effort!!!
 Come on, things should be easier than this…